 - Decoupling Explained

-- List some things that you think could be made better on your site by adding some additional interactivity to them.
+- List some things on your site that you think could benefit from adding some interactivity to them.

-- Are there things about your user experience that could be made better by removing the need for a page refresh?
+- Are there things about your user experience that would be better without the need for a page refresh?